-- Construction Career Awareness Program.
-This collaborative effort with Hard Hatted Women and the Contractors Assistance Association provides Cleveland Metropolitan School District middle school students with insights into the wide range of careers in construction.
+- Construction Career Awareness Program and Opportunities in Construction.
+This collaborative effort with Contractors Assistance Association provides Cleveland Metropolitan School District middle school students and adults with insights into the wide range of careers in construction.
 The program emphasizes communications and teamwork as important workplace skills.
-The program has been supported by CEA members and various Building Trades through employees and Training Center staff who talk about project management, engineering, trade workers and helpers, using blueprints and sample materials as aids.
-CEA is working to expand this program to a multi-day event and to other school systems.
+The program has been supported by CEA members and various Building Trades through employees and Training Center staff who talk about project management, engineering, trade workers and helpers, career pathway information and sample materials.

 Other Diversity in Construction Initiatives

 CEA serves on the City of Cleveland’s Construction Diversity & Inclusion (Mayor Jackson's Community Benefit Agreement MOU) Committee; Suplier DIversity Councils with several institutions; Fannie M. Lewis Residency Construction Advisory Committee (“Fannie Lewis Committee”).
 Through the Fannie Lewis Committee, and various Owner Diversity & Inclusion committees, CEA has been working to identify solutions to greater inclusion of minorities on Cleveland-area projects.

 We also support ongoing dialogue between well-established contractors and small minority- and female-owned construction firms through CEA’s board of directors and trade associations, networking opportunities and engagement with community activities and initiatives.